Selefin/Mr.Pepito/README.md

 4. **Create a `.env` file:**
     Create a `.env` file in the root directory of the project and add the following environment variables:
+    Use the token of the application you created in the previous step and your Discord user ID.
     ```env
     TOKEN=YOUR_DISCORD_BOT_TOKEN_HERE
     OWNER_ID=YOUR_DISCORD_USER_ID_HERE